Partials and Full Dentures in Tulsa, OK

 Dentures are a removable apparatus that functions as replacements for missing teeth and their surrounding tissue.
 Full dentures are designed for patients who are missing all their teeth, whereas partials are for those who still have some natural teeth remaining in their upper or lower arches.
 Whether you need partial dentures or a full set, our dentists near you can help design these prosthetic teeth to suit your needs.
 Partials and full dentures in Tulsa, OK, can be the answer if you have multiple missing teeth.

-Dentures are part of restorative oral health care.
+Full and partial dentures in Tulsa are part of restorative oral health care.
 This enables patients to regain the ability to properly eat by replacing missing teeth.
 Dentures can also improve a patient’s ability to speak.
 Our dentists provide professional treatments and procedures to restore the quality of life and improve your oral health and well-being.
 If you would like to get dentures for significant tooth loss, contact us to schedule a consultation at Restore Dentures and Implants.

 A partial denture is a removable set of prosthetic teeth.
 These replacement teeth are attached to a plastic base that resembles and functions as gum tissue.
 This apparatus attaches to surrounding teeth for stability.
 Our dentists will recommend partial dentures to patients with one or more of their original teeth remaining in the mouth’s upper or lower arches.

-Partial dentures fill the gaps created by teeth that are missing due to decay, injury, or other factors.
+Tulsa partial dentures fill the gaps created by teeth that are missing due to decay, injury, or other factors.
 This keeps intact teeth from shifting position.
 Partials are designed to look like natural teeth.

 Full dentures are designed for patients who have lost all their original teeth in either the upper or lower arch or both.
 These traditional dentures are created for patients after any remaining teeth have been extracted, and the gum tissue has healed.